Oscar Kjellberg

 Oscar Kjellberg (21 September 1870 – 5 July 1931) was a Swedish inventor and industrialist.
+These included new developments in weldings and coatings, including the covered electrode.

-He founded Elektriska Svetsnings-Aktiebolaget (ESAB) in 1904 and Kjellberg Finsterwalde in 1922.
-He invented the coated electrode used in manual metal arc welding (Swedish Patent: 27152, June 29, 1907), by dipping a bare iron wire in a thick mixture of carbonates and silicates.
+He invented the coated electrode used in manual metal arc welding (Swedish Patent: 27152, June 29, 1907), by dipping a bare iron wire in a thick mixture of carbonates and silicates and refined this process between 1907 and 1914.
 The purpose of the coating is to generate a fume cloud that protects the molten metal from reacting with the oxygen and nitrogen (as is present in the ambient atmosphere) during the brief period of time that the metal requires to cool and solidify.
 His pioneering work in covered electrode development paved the road during the next twenty years in the research of reliable flux-coated welding electrodes.